mcd500/teep-device/docs/building_without_docker.md

-# Build TEEP-Device without Docker
+# Build TEEP-Device without Docker and for Development boards

 Clone the TEEP-Device's source code and build it for Keystone, OP-TEE and SGX.